Carpet Fitting Cost

 How Much Do Carpet Fitters Cost By Region?

-However, one factor that can have a significant impact on how much your carpet fitter charges is your location in the UK.
+There are a variety of factors that will affect how much it costs to lay your new carpet, and one that can have a significant impact on how much your carpet fitter charges is your location in the UK.

-As with most jobs, you're likely to pay more for labour, and possibly materials, if you live in London, compared to living in the Midlands or the North.
+As with most jobs, you're likely to pay more for labour, and possibly materials, if you live in London, compared to elsewhere in the UK.

 But just how much could your location affect the cost of fitting your new carpet?
-We look at how much carpet fitters charge by region can affect the cost of typical carpet fitting projects below.
+We look at how much average carpet fitting prices vary by region below.

 Region Stairs & Landing (10m²) Bedroom (12m²) Lounge/Living Room (20m²)